open-neuroscience-foundation/neuroscience-landscape/README.md

 # 🌌 Resources on Neuroscience

-> What do we know about the brain?
-> What are the key labs?
-> What are the key companies?
-> What software is used?

-Here you may find good entrypoints to answer these questions

 ### Basics

 * brain is not a _randomly_ connected mesh, there is a lot of high and low level structure.